pmentz/uglify-instruction/README.md

 This is an instruction for [comment-processing][], refer to its documentation to find out more.

-The UglifyInstruction is a special implementation of the AggregateInstruction, that allows to use [ugify-js][] for a set of resources to concat and compress them.
+The UglifyInstruction is a special implementation of the AggregateInstruction, that allows to use [uglify-js][] for a set of resources to concat and compress them.
 It is provided as a separate module, to separate its external dependencies just for those who really need it.

 The guide of the comment-processing already included a simple example of a callback for the AggregateInstruction.
 This